exponea/bloomreach-maui-sdk/Documentation/PAYMENT.md

 ## 🔍 Payments

-Exponea SDK has a convenience method `Track` to help you track information about a payment for product/service within the application.
+Bloomreach SDK has a convenience method `Track` to help you track information about a payment for product/service within the application.
 ```
 void Track(Payment);
 ```